SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/hdi-container-administration/README.md

 ## 1. Introduction

 Creating an HDI Container (Group) Administrator is a very critical process from a data security perspective.
-Especially in a productive landscape, you have to be very concious about which roles and permissions you assign to support or administrative staff.
+Especially in a productive landscape, you have to be very conscious about which roles and permissions you assign to support or administrative staff.
 Especially permissions allowing data access to consumer database containers should be granted in very exceptional cases only!

-As a SaaS provider, you need to ensure this process is well aligned with your SaaS customers and only a very limited group of people has the permission to access, export, and import customer database containers.
-Make sure to create and assign dedicted roles in your database by always following the least permission model!
+As a SaaS provider, you need to ensure this process is well aligned with your SaaS customers and that only a very limited group of people has permissions to access, export, and import customer database containers.
+Make sure to create and assign dedicated roles in your database by always following the least permission model!

-> **Important** - The user created in this step-by-step guide is assigned very **extensive permissions** to administrate all containers created by the default HDI Container Service Broker for **simlification and demo purposes**.
+> **Important** - The user created in this step-by-step guide is assigned very **extensive permissions** to administrate all containers created by the default HDI Container Service Broker for **simplification and demo purposes**.
 This means he can grant **Full Access permissions** for each HDI Container to any database user.
 As stated above, especially in a productive environment you will need a much more elaborated security setup.
 In the following sample, the DBADMIN user has e.g., assigned the sample user SUSAAS_OPS permissions to export **a specific container** only.
-SUSAAS_OPS has no other container related permissions except of the export feature. <br><br>
+SUSAAS_OPS has no other container-related permissions except for the export feature. <br><br>
 >[<img src="./images/hdi_group_000.png" width="500" />](./images/hdi_group_000.png)